tenfoldpaper/mujoco_ros_pkgs/CONTRIBUTING.md

     ```sh
     git checkout -b add-featureX
     ```
+    or
+    ```sh
+    git checkout -b fix-bugX
+    ```

     * As you code, commit your changes (following conventional commits style, the commit template will help you with that). pre-commit will automatically run clang-format and clang-tidy and make sure your commit message conforms with our template.

     * Write tests using Google Tests to test your code.
+    In case your contribution is a bugfix, add or improve a test to catch the bug before the fix is applied.
+This ensures resurfacing of the bug due to later code changes is caught.

 5. Propose changes via Pull Requests